MadBomber/aia/README.md

 //command params
 ```

 There is no space between the "//" and the command.
 Commands do not have to have params.
 These params are typically space delimited when more than one is required.
-It all depens on the command.
+It all depends on the command.

+Some directives add their output to the context of the prompt.
+Others do not.
+For example the `//help` directives does not extend the context but the `//include` and `//shell` and `//ruby` will inset their output into the prompt context.

 ### Parameter and Shell Substitution in Directives

 When you combine prompt directives with prompt parameters and shell envar substitutions you can get some powerful compositional prompts.
+Don't forget that ERB is also available within a prompt text file.

 Here is an example of a pure generic directive.